Unity-Technologies/Graphics/com.unity.shadergraph/ShadersEcosystem/ShaderEcosystem.md

 For 1.0 we'd like to entirely remove this from the API.
 Shader graph can track its own fields.
 Internally the legacy linker can use its old active fields and reconstruct the active fields from the blocks.
 It's currently hard to determine if there will be issues with this approach

 See [active fields](ActiveFields.md) for a deeper dive.

+After some experimenting it should be possible to hide active fields by generating blocks with the necessary data from the target.
+In particular, if each shader stage is split into 3 parts: pre/main/post then shader graph can inspect the outputs of the pre block and the inputs of the post block and use this same info to do field culling.

+The legacy linker should be able to take the shader graph blocks and knowing if it's vertex/pixel and input/output re-map the name to an actual active field and do everything identically on the backend.

 ---